radext-wg/draft-ietf-radext-deprecate-radius/draft-dekok-radext-deprecate-radius.md

 RADIUS/UDP and RADIUS/TCP MUST NOT be used outside of secure networks.
 A secure network is one which is known to be safe from eavesdroppers, attackers, etc.

-For example, if IPSec is used between two systems, then those systems may use RADIUS/UDP or RADIUS/TCP over the IPSec connection.
+For example, if IPsec is used between two systems, then those systems may use RADIUS/UDP or RADIUS/TCP over the IPsec connection.

 Similarly, RADIUS/UDP and RADIUS/TCP may be used in secure management networks.
 However, administrators should not assume that such uses are secure.